fenago/python-networking-sysadmins/development/lab_guides/Lab_2.md

 important data types in Python that store multiple objects, and also other data types, such as dictionaries, tuples, and sets.
 Each of these data types helps us to store and retrieve data effectively.

-Data structures are an essential part of all programming languages.
-Most programming languages only provide basic data types to store different types of numbers, strings, and Booleans, as you learned in *Lab 1*, *Vital Python - Math, Strings, Conditionals, and Loops*.
-They are an essential part of any program.
-In this lab, you learned how to utilize advanced data structures such as nested lists and mixed data types, and lists with dictionaries --- structures that you can use to store complex data.

 Next up, we are going to learn how to use functions to write modular and understandable code that follows the **DRY (Don\'t Repeat Yourself)**